bucefal76/signal_generator_ad9833/README.md

 # Current features

-- Single channel sine, square and ramp signal up to 12Mhz.
+- Double or single channel sine, square and ramp signal up to 12Mhz.
+- Wobbulator up to 12Mhz (ESP32 for now).
-- Control over serial port.
+- Control over serial port (same as power).

 # Required hardware